aloopday/html5-note/README.md

   <rp>(kanji)</rp>
 </ruby>
 ```
-- **Output**: Displays "漢字" with "かんじ" (kanji) as a small annotation above it.
+- **Output**: Displays "漢字" with "かんじ" (kanjias a small annotation above it.
 In browsers without ruby support, it might show as "漢字 (kanji)".

 ### Key Points
 - **Purpose**: Enhances readability of ideographic scripts by providing pronunciation or meaning.